 In the foregoing examples of function references, there was no need to tell the compiler where the function is defined.
 That's because the function is already in scope at the point where the function reference appears.
-If you can call the function without supplying further information, you can form the function reference without supplying further information.
+If you would be able to call the function without supplying further information, you can form the function reference without supplying further information.

 However, a function reference can supply further information about where a function is defined; and sometimes it must do so.
-This is done by prefixing an instance or class to the function reference, using dot-notation.
+Therefore, you can prefix an instance or class to the function reference, using dot-notation.
 For example, there are situations where the compiler would force you to use self to call a function; in those situations, you will have to use self to refer to the function as well:

 '''

 class Dog {

 func bark() {

 func bark( loudly:Bool) {

 func test() {

 let f = {

 return self.bark(:) // self required here

+}

 }

 }

 '''